hpanwar08/rest-api-ml-model/README.md

 # Rest API for deploying ML models

-A microservice built in Flask to deploy ML models as api.
+A microservice built on Flask to deploy ML models as api.

 ## Steps to run
 * Create virtual or conda environment and activate it